snltd/SexyMF/README.md

 #### Illumos Distributions

-On Illumos, some commands (`svcs`, `svcadm`, `svcprop`) have been extended with a `-z` flag, allowing you to query or restart services in NGZs from the global zone.
+Illumos has the zone `admin` property, but some commands (`svcs`, `svcadm`, `svcprop`) have also been extended with a `-z` flag, allowing you to query or restart services in NGZs from the global zone.
 By default, SexyMF will use this option to operate on NGZs if it is available.

 To be able to view the states, properties, and log files of services in an NGZ from the global using the '-z' flag, the SexyMF user requires the